Long and thin covers for flow spaces: Introduction

-\emph{Acknowledgements:} We would like to thank Arthur Bartels and Roman Sauer for explaining to us their idea to use the small inductive dimension to construct covers.
-Furthermore, we thank Svenja Knopf and Malte Pieper for helpful comments and suggestions.
+We would like to thank Arthur Bartels and Roman Sauer for explaining to us their idea to use the small inductive dimension to construct covers.
+Furthermore, we thank Svenja Knopf, Malte Pieper and the referee for helpful comments and suggestions.
+The first author was supported by the Max-Planck-Society.